 - [Ctrl]-[Alt]-[F4]: Use L-Ctrl then L-Alt in the Toggles area.
-Then click F4. - To bring up the Start menu under Windows: Click the L-Windows button at the top left of the above window.
+Then click F4. - To bring up the Start menu under Windows: Click the L-Windows button at the top left of the VirtKeys Menu.

 Video Tuning menu